woozyking/tp-logger/README.md

 # tp-logger

-Supplement log messages with a Timestamp and caller's Path.
+Supplement log messages with a Timestamp and caller's Path, with options for more.

 ## Install